kyma-project/kyma/tests/components/application-connector/docs/compass-runtime-agent-tests.md

 By default, the tests clean up after themselves, removing all the previously created resources and the `test` namespace.

+> [!WARNING]
-> **CAUTION:** If the names of your existing resources are the same as the names used in the tests, running this command overrides or removes the existing resources.
+> If the names of your existing resources are the same as the names used in the tests, running this command overrides or removes the existing resources.

 ## Debugging